RainyDayAccount/GirlsLoveOngoings/README.md

 - [Inari's Marriage](https://mangadex.org/title/ca715fe2-cdb3-4a98-a3e5-92116490f067/inari-no-kekkon) <sup>Same Artist as</sup> [<sup>Kindred Spirits on the Roof</sup>](https://sevenseasentertainment.com/series/kindred-spirits-on-the-roof/) <sup> and </sup> <sup>Same Creator as</sup> [<sup>Isn't The Moon Beautiful?</sup>](https://mangadex.org/title/b9797c5b-642e-44d9-ac40-8b31b9ae110a/tsuki-ga-kirei-desu-ne)

     >*A romance about two foxes who went from childhood friends to newlyweds and their slow-paced rural life.*

+- [The White Maidens' Werewolf](https://mangadex.org/title/bd0f8a88-6846-4a6f-814b-4aa97c80f78f/the-white-maidens-werewolf) <sup>Same Artist as</sup> [<sup>Failed Princesses</sup>](https://sevenseasentertainment.com/series/failed-princesses/)

+    >*Hakurai Private Academy, a boarding school where young ladies receive a higher education in bridehood.

+    >*Should the maidens lose their “purity” during the three year course, they are immediately expelled, losing any chance at their dreams of becoming brides.
+For the girls living at this school, it is a future they consider worse than death.*

+    >*One day, something happens in the dormitory of the student council!
+In their midst is a two-faced wolf aiming for their purity - and it is up to them to pull back the mask!*

+- [I want to make Black-Knight fall in love with me!](https://mangadex.org/title/48de4f49-d7f9-4b0c-99f4-0929c2a9910b/gakeppuchi-reijou-wa-kurokishi-sama-o-horesasetai) <sup>Same Artist as</sup> [<sup>Superwomen in Love!
+Honey Trap and Rapid Rabbit</sup>](https://sevenseasentertainment.com/series/superwomen-in-love-honey-trap-and-rapid-rabbit/)

+    >*My family is in debt, and we don't have enough money for my sick sister's treatment...
+The troubled noble, Clarice, finds herself engaged in a political marriage with the most feared Black-Knight in the kingdom, Frost, known for "slaughtering beasts with his bare hands".
+In an attempt to secure the fortune, Clarice tries to seduce the "Black-Knight", but just as she does, she discovers "her" secret...*

 **Webtoons**